I Feel It

 "I Feel It" is a song credited to DJ Darren Briais vs DJ Pee Wee Ferris The song was released in 1995 and peaked at number 20 on the Australian singles chart.
+The main vocal was performed by Zhana Saunders and was sampled from her song "Sanctuary of Love" that was released in 1991.

 At the ARIA Music Awards of 1996, the song was nominated for the ARIA Award for Best Dance Release.